aashishace/smart-agriculture-app/BUG_FIX_FARMS_TEMPLATE.md

 ---

 **Next**: All core features are working smoothly.
-The Smart Agriculture App is ready for comprehensive testing and demonstration! 🌾
+The Smart Crop Care Assistant is ready for comprehensive testing and demonstration! 🌾